ansible/ansible-documentation/docs/docsite/rst/community/steering/community_topics_workflow.rst

 .. note::

+  The following section outlines a generic scenario for a workflow.
-  This is a rough scenario and it can vary depending on a topic's complexity and other nuances, for example, when there is a mass agreement up-front.
+  Workflows can vary depending on a topic's complexity and other nuances; for example, when there is a mass agreement from the beginning.

 Creating a topic
 ----------------